OPFORGE

 OpenPLC Runtime

-• OpenPLC (opf-plc01) - exposes registers and coils over Modbus TCP (port 502)
+• OpenPLC (opf-plc01) - Modbus TCP interface

-• Modbus TCP - serves as the control-plane interface
+• Modbus TCP - control-plane interface

-• Attack Scripts - perform direct register manipulation
+• Attack Scripts - perform register manipulation

 The PLC exposes state.
 The simulator enforces reality.